 There is a range of apps that can help you with quizzes and trivia.
-Kahoot is a great option, as it is user-friendly, interactive, and visually enticing.
+Kahoot is an excellent option as it is user-friendly, interactive, and visually enticing.

-Added to that, it is characterized by a fun gamification aspect.
-On the platform, players gain points with correct answers, and the winners are presented on a final podium.
+Added to that, Kahoot is characterized by a fun gamification aspect.
+Players gain points with correct answers on the platform, and the winners are presented on a final podium.

-Distinctively, you can use one of its ready-to-use trivia, which can prove useful if you are not feeling inspired.
+Distinctively, you can use one of its ready-to-use trivia, which can prove helpful if you are not feeling inspired.

 A scavenger hunt is a game where you have a list of items to find or challenges to fulfill, often competing against other teams and constrained by a time limit.

-It can be a great team-building activity and serve as a platform to get to know each other better.
+It can be a great team-building activity and serve as a platform to get to know each other.